AustenLamacraft/tqm/second-quantization/index.md

 which is just the time dependent Schrödinger equation!

 As a second example, consider the particle density.

+> In the many body wavefunction language, this is $\rho(x)=\sum_i \delta(x-x_i)$.

 This is not something that one encounters very often in few particle quantum mechanics, but is obviously an observable of interest in a extended system of many particles.
 The single particle operator for the density at $\mathbf{x}$ is
 $$
 	\label{2nd_quant_spDens}
 	\rho(\mathbf{x})\equiv\delta(\mathbf{x}-\br).